jyodroid/python_training/Readme.md

 + Install autocomplete for phyton `apm install autocomplete-python`
 + run examples with `python example_name.py`

+You also should install manually pip with `python get-pip.py`

 ### Create an executable from a python script

 To create a standalone executable from a python script we use [Pyinstaller]